 - Several of our neurologists focus solely on dementia and memory disorders and offer expertise second to none.
 In addition to leading the field in patient care, these specialists conduct innovative research that may one day yield a cure.

-- To help patients in all aspects of coping with dementia, we partner with Turning Point: The Center for Hope and Healing.
-These resources assist patients and families in managing challenges associated with dementia.
+- To help patients in all aspects of coping with dementia, we partner with Turning Point to assist patients and families in managing challenges associated with dementia.

 We start by putting patients first and it shows.
 Our program ranked No. 25 among the nation’s best in U.S. News & World Report’s Best Hospitals 2023-24.
 Rankings are based on measurable achievements in quality, safety, nursing excellence and more.

 Specialized care for cognitive disorders

 Diagnosis of a cognitive impairment can bring up questions and uncertainty.
 Our Cognitive Care Network, in partnership with the University of Kansas Alzheimer’s Disease Center, provides education and support for individuals and families living with this diagnosis.
 We know it’s important to diagnose mild cognitive impairment (MCI), Alzheimer’s disease and other dementias early.
 This helps the person diagnosed, family members and providers work together to support wellness and positive changes.
 Our interdisciplinary team’s health empowerment model aids understanding and management of these cognitive changes.